wartron/_s/readme.txt

+=== fork.sh ===
+My changes include fork.sh.
+A simple bash script to help copy and rename all instances of _s.

+$fork.sh (New Name) (Path to themes folder)
+$fork.sh mytheme /var/www/wp-content/themes

+Optionaly you can point to the root of wordpress (i.e. /var/www).

 === _s ===

 Hi.
 I'm a starter theme called _s, or underscores, if you like.
 I'm a theme meant for hacking so don't use me as a Parent Theme.
 Instead try turning me into the next, most awesome, WordPress theme out there.
 That's what I'm here for.